daos-stack/daos-azure/README.md

 ├── bin/          Bash scripts for deployment
 ├── docs/         Documentation
 ├── tools/        pre-commit tools
-└── vm_files/     Files to be added to self-extracting cloud-init
+└── vm_files/     Files that are added to self-extracting cloud-init scripts
 ```

 ## Deploy DAOS on Azure